Barrier Lake Hike Guide (Prairie View Trail and Jewell Pass)

 How Hard is the Prairie View Trail?

-AllTrails rates this hike as moderate, and I would have to agree.
-There is nothing technical about the Barrier Lake hike and Prairie View trail and absolutely no scrambling involved.
+AllTrails rates this hike as moderate, and I agree.
+The Barrier Lake hike and Prairie View trail are not technical, and there is absolutely no scrambling involved.

 Any beginner hiker in Kananaskis will be able to see the epic views from the lookout point.
-It’s a tremendous easy effort to view ratio.
+It’s a tremendously easy effort to view the ratio.
 Easy effort = great views.

 Should You Take Dogs and Kids on Prairie View Trail?